The Bank of New York Mellon Corporation (BK) CEO Todd Gibbons on Q1 2020 Results - Earnings Call Transcript

 Todd Gibbons

 Yes, I will take that, Gerard.
 So it’s Todd.
-I think it’s impressive how well the system did handle the huge increases in activity and there were there are couple of glitches but not many and for example clearing in collateral management business we went to a 100% work from home very early on and all of that worked quite smoothly and so we saw volumes increased 50% overnight but we had the technology and the capacity to manage it so I think I am pretty impressed across the board where we saw resiliency and disaster recovery plans that had to change a bit to typically a disaster recovery plan where we focus on a region but this was obviously global and so they moved to work from home was wherever it can be executed was executed so a couple of occasional glitches constant conversations between the counter parties as well as our client’s we had many thousands of conversations to make sure that we were connected that they knew how they could connect with us we although there was a lot of mobilization to the use of our portal and electronic means of communication which made things much simpler so I think it was an impressive reflection in the strength of our financial system and the infrastructure of it.
+I think it’s impressive how well the system did handle the huge increases in activity and there were there are couple of glitches but not many and for example in our clearing in collateral management business we went to a 100% work from home very early on and all of that worked quite smoothly and so we saw volumes increased 50% overnight but we had the technology and the capacity to manage it so I think I am pretty impressed across the board where we saw resiliency and disaster recovery plans that had to change a bit to typically a disaster recovery plan where we focus on a region but this was obviously global and so the moved to work from home was wherever it can be executed was executed, so a couple of occasional glitches, constant conversations between the clearing - counter parties as well as our clients, we had many thousands of conversations to make sure that we were connected that they knew how they could connect with us we although there was a lot of mobilization to the use of our portal and electronic means of communication which made things much simpler so I think it was an impressive reflection in the strength of our financial system and the infrastructure of it.

 Gerard Cassidy

 Thank you.
-And then more specific question obviously CECL hit your provision for the quarter, similar to other banks two parts first what kind of economic assumptions we will use to come up with that provision that we put in to the first quarter results and then second if you could identify where most of that was allocated, was it to, you mentioned some hotel exposure or to financial customers would be helpful as well?
+And then more specific question obviously CECL hit your provision for the quarter, similar to other banks, two parts, first what kind of economic assumptions will you use to come up with that provision that you put in to the first quarter results and then second if you could identify where most of that was allocated, was it to, you mentioned some hotel exposure or to financial customers, would be helpful as well?
 Thank you.

 Todd Gibbons